 This means taking a much more dynamic approach to reskilling, to identify skill needs quickly – and supporting employees to apply these skills on the job.
-The crucial thing here is to consider both current and future skill needs, and improve how skill needs are identified within teams.
+Not only do we need to consider both current and future skill needs, we need to improve how skill needs are identified within teams.

 It also means doing away with established practices like annual learning needs analysis or engagement surveys.
-These are no longer fit for purpose; they’re slow to offer insights and are too generic, so it’s difficult to action them in a meaningful and impactful way.
+They’re slow to offer insights and are too generic, so it’s difficult to action them in a meaningful and impactful way.
+They are no longer fit for purpose.

 What are the alternatives?